Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Energy Storage vs Energy Recovering in noisy quantum systems

-with $\dstate_{\rm sep}$ being the separable elements of ${\overline{\mathfrak{S}}_{E}}$ and ${\mathfrak{S}_{E}}$.
-As graphically shown in Fig.~\ref{fig: schema} this allows us to identify four different scenarios which, similarly to what happens in quantum metrology and quantum communication \cite{PhysRevLett.96.010401,720553}, are separated in terms of locality constraints assumed at the level of state preparation and at the level of the output states manipulation processes.
+with $\dstate_{\rm sep}$ being the separable states contained in ${\overline{\mathfrak{S}}_{E}}$ and ${\mathfrak{S}_{E}}$.
+As graphically shown in Fig.~\ref{fig: schema} this allows us to identify four different scenarios which, similarly to what happens in quantum metrology and quantum communication \cite{PhysRevLett.96.010401,720553}, are separated in terms of the locality constraints that are assumed at the level of state preparation and at the level of the output states manipulation processes. \\